erwald/blog/posts/interview-with-lucia-coulter-lead-exposure-effective-altruism-progress-in-malawi.md

 For me the biggest challenge is the psychological one of never having 100% certainty that what we're doing will work or will have the impact that we're expecting.
 I do remind myself of the "expected value" argument, but I think because of my personality I just don't really enjoy the uncertainty that comes with this type of work.

 ERICH: Could you expand a little on how Charity Entrepreneurship helped you prepare?
-Did they offer trainings and mentorships, that sort of thing?

 LUCIA: Firstly they provided a two-month full-time incubation program, which I went through (remotely) in the summer 2020.
 This was where I decided to work on lead exposure (which was an idea researched and recommended by Charity Entrepreneurship), where I paired up with my co-founder Jack, and from where we received our initial seed grant.
 During the program we learnt a huge amount of extremely relevant and practical material – for example, how to make a cost-effectiveness analysis, how to make a six-month plan, how to develop a monitoring and evaluation strategy, how to hire, and a lot more.
 Since then Charity Entrepreneurship has provided LEEP with weekly mentoring and wider support through the community of staff, previous incubatees, and advisors.
 I highly recommend checking out the Charity Entrepreneurship incubation program if anyone is interested!

+## LEEP's Progress

 ERICH: Besides LEEP, there are also a few other organisations working in this space, notably [Pure Earth](https://www.pureearth.org/global-lead-program/).
 How does your work differ from theirs?